Acting U.S. Navy secretary offers to resign over handling of coronavirus-hit carrier

 “Sadly, Acting Secretary Modly’s actions and words demonstrate his failure to prioritize the force protection of our troops,” Pelosi said in a statement.

-A fellow Democrat, House Armed Services Committee Chairman Adam Smith, had already called for Modly’s removal.
+A fellow Democrat, House Armed Services Committee Chairman Adam Smith had already called for Modly’s removal.

-Smith told reporters on a conference call it was hard to imagine Navy members having respect for Modly, after his remarks about Crozier.

-Crozier, who took command of the Theodore Roosevelt in November, wrote a four-page letter describing a bleak situation aboard the carrier as more of his crew began falling ill.

 Reporting by Idrees Ali, Phil Stewart and Patricia Zengerle; Editing by Cynthia Osterman and Grant McCool